Robert Kanigel

-Robert Kanigel (born May 28, 1946) is an American biographer and science writer, known as the author of seven books and more than 400 articles, essays, and reviews.
+Robert Kanigel (born May 28, 1946) is an American biographer and science writer, known as the author of eleven books and hundreds of articles, essays, and reviews.

 Early life and education

 Born in Brooklyn, Kanigel graduated from Stuyvesant High School in New York City, and received a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute.

 Career

 After college, he held three engineering jobs before becoming a freelance writer in 1970.
 Over the next 30 years, Kanigel lived and wrote in Baltimore, Maryland and San Francisco, California.
-His articles appeared in magazines including the Johns Hopkins Magazine, Baltimore Sun, The New York Times Magazine, New York Times Book Review, Wilson Quarterly, Change, American Health, Psychology Today, Washington Post, Los Angeles Times, Science 85, The Sciences, Mosaic, Longevity, National Observer, and Human Behavior.
+His articles appeared in magazines including The New York Times Magazine, New York Times Book Review, Wilson Quarterly, Washington Post, Los Angeles Times, Science 85, The Sciences, and as contributing editor in Johns Hopkins Magazine.

 His first book, Apprentice to Genius: The Making of a Scientific Dynasty, was published in 1986.
 This was followed by The Man Who Knew Infinity: A Life of the Genius Ramanujan in 1991; The One Best Way: Frederick Winslow Taylor and the Enigma of Efficiency in 1999; High Season: How One French Riviera Town Has Seduced Travelers for Two Thousand Years in 2002; and Faux Real: Genuine Leather and 200 Years of Inspired Fakes in 2007.
 Vintage Reading: From Plato to Bradbury, a Personal Tour of Some of the World's Best Books, published in 1998, is a compilation of 80 book reviews.

 In 1999, Kanigel became professor of science writing at the Massachusetts Institute of Technology, where he helped start its Graduate Program in Science Writing, which he directed for seven years.
 In 2011, he returned to live and write in Baltimore.

 On An Irish Island, published in 2012, is an ensemble biography of the scholars, linguists, and writers who visited Ireland's Blasket Islands during the early twentieth century.

 Eyes on the Street: The Life of Jane Jacobs, published in 2016, is a biography of Jane Jacobs, one of the foremost urbanists of the 20th century.
 Kanigel's biography was longlisted for the 2017 Andrew Carnegie Medal in Nonfiction.

 While researching one of the subjects of On An Irish Island, George Derwent Thomson, Kanigel came across the ideas of Milman Parry, the "Darwin of Homeric Studies".
 Kanigel followed his interest and wrote a biography released in 2021 as Hearing Homer's Song: The Brief Life and Big Idea of Milman Parry.